spcl/dace/dace/frontend/python/python_supported_features.md

 Unsupported

 ### 6.5 The power operator
-Supported, but the case where both operands are integers and the exponent is negative doesn't return the expected result.
+Supported.
+If the base is an integer and the exponent a signed integer, both operands are casted to float64 and the result is also of type float64.

 ### 6.6 Unary arithmetic and bitwise operations
 Supported

 ### 6.7 Binary arithmetic operations
-Supported
+Supported.
+Notable differences compared to the expected Python result:
+- Division between integers returns an integer (like in C/C++)
+- Modulo operator always returns a natural number (like in C/C++)

 ### 6.8 Shifting operations
-Supported
+Only integral types supported.

 ### 6.9 Binary bitwise operations
-Supported
+Only integral types supported.

 ### 6.10 Comparisons
 Supported